The Green tensor of the nonstationary Stokes system in the half space: Introduction

 The pointwise behavior of the solutions of \eqref{NS} is less studied, as the Helmholtz projection is not bounded in $L^\infty$, and there have been no pointwise estimates for $G_{ij}$ except for two special cases to be explained below.
 To circumvent this difficulty, many researchers expand explicitly

 to sums of estimable terms for the study of \eqref{NS}.
-See the literature review for mild solutions later, in particular \eqref{eq:1015}.
+See also the literature review for mild solutions later, in particular \eqref{eq:1015}.
 The drawback of this approach is that it does not apply to general nonlinearities $f=f_0(u,\nb u)$.

-The pointwise estimates for $G_{ij}$ and its derivatives will be useful for general nonlinearities, for example, those considered in \cite{MR3302113}, and those from the coupling of the fluid velocity with another physical quantity such as
+The pointwise estimates for $G_{ij}$ and its derivatives will be useful in the following situations: \EN{ \item It gives direct estimates of the Navier-Stokes nonlinearity without expanding its Helmholtz projection. \item It works for general nonlinearities, for example, those considered in Koba \cite{MR3302113}, and those from the coupling of the fluid velocity with another physical quantity such as

-where $f$ is the coupling with the magnetic field $b: \R^3_+ \times (0,\I) \to \R^3 $ in the \emph{magnetohydrodynamic equations} in the half space $\R^3_+$ with boundary conditions $b _3=0$ and $(\nabla \times b) \times e_3=0$ (see \cite{MR2921213, MR2957530, MR3121723, MR3366805}), and $g$ is the coupling with the orientation field $d: \R^3_+ \times (0,\I) \to \mathbb{S}^2 $ in the \emph{nematic liquid crystal flows} with boundary conditions $\pd _3 d|_\Si=0$ and $\lim_{|x|\to \I} d=e_3$ (see \cite{MR3945617}).
-Pointwise estimates are also useful for the study of the local and asymptotic behavior of the solutions of \eqref{NS}, see e.g.~\cite{Korobkov-Tsai}.
-In contrast to the absence in the time-dependent case, pointwise estimates for \emph{stationary} Stokes system in the half-space have been known; See \cite{KMT18} for the literature and the most recent refinement.
+where $f$ is the coupling with the magnetic field $b: \R^3_+ \times (0,\I) \to \R^3 $ in the \emph{magnetohydrodynamic equations} in the half space $\R^3_+$ with boundary conditions $b _3=0$ and $(\nabla \times b) \times e_3=0$ (see \cite{MR2921213, MR2957530, MR3121723, MR3366805}), and $g$ is the coupling with the orientation field $d: \R^3_+ \times (0,\I) \to \mathbb{S}^2 $ in the \emph{nematic liquid crystal flows} with boundary conditions $\pd _3 d|_\Si=0$ and $\lim_{|x|\to \I} d=e_3$ (see \cite{MR3945617}). \item It allows to estimate the contribution from a non-solenoidal initial data, e.g., $u_0 \in L^q$ and in particular when $q=1$, as done by Maremonti \cite{Maremonti-2011} for bounded domains. \item Pointwise estimates are very useful for the study of the local and asymptotic behavior of the solutions of \eqref{NS}, see e.g.~\cite{Korobkov-Tsai} and our companion papers \cite{KLLTbs,Greenapp}. } In contrast to the absence in the time-dependent case, pointwise estimates for \emph{stationary} Stokes system in the half-space have been known; See \cite{KMT18} for the literature and the most recent refinement.